persteenolsen/django-starter-two/README.md

 ## Templates

-To use templates create the dir "templates" and put the HTML files there
+To use templates create the dir 'templates' at root level and put the HTML files there

+There is only one Django App in the Project and the dir 'templates' can be at root level

 Tell Django where to look for Templates by `example/settings.py`: